ayazhankadessova/2021_Projects/Mastermind Game/README.md

 If the player finds the code in the available number of turns, they win, and the game stops.
 Otherwise, the player loses, and the code maker wins.

+### Program also receives the following parameters:

+-c [CODE]: specifies the secret code.
+If no code is specified, a random code will be generated.

+-t [ATTEMPTS]: specifies the number of attempts; by default, the playerhas 10 attempts.

 * Example: